original logo

 • Avoid disclosing personal information about players.
 For example, if you discover that a player is a child, or discover a player's name or gender, or other personal info, do not spread that knowledge.
 It is strongly preferable to refer to players using their handles, not names.

 • Avoid behavior issues not already known to all those with access to that forum, or that might be further inflamed by your post.
-Ask the Conference Director how to communicate on these issues.
+Ask the Supervisor of TDs how to communicate on these issues.

 • Avoid mentioning previous penalties.
 Treat these as confidential.